 How will this change funding opportunities, such as the Graduate Research Scholar fellowships (also called GRS or Advanced Opportunity Fellowships/AOF) that supports underrepresented students?

-We continue to assess how or if the Supreme Court’s decisions will impact funding opportunities like the Graduate Research Scholar fellowship.
-As we review the Court’s decisions and receive additional guidance from the Department of Education and the Board of Regents, we will make updates to our understanding of the decisions’ impact on funding opportunities.
+We will continue to abide by Wisconsin law which specifically authorizes the Graduate Research Scholar fellowships (also known as Advanced Opportunity Fellowships/AOF).
+As additional guidance is provided by relevant authorities, including the U.S. Department of Education, we will make updates to our understanding of the decisions’ impact on these types of funding opportunities.

 What resources and services will still exist for BIPOC students, staff, and faculty?